zenodeapp/genesis-ethermint/README.md

 - **The less experienced**

    [node-setup-wizard.sh](scripts/node-setup-wizard.sh) is made for those who prefer to run a script without having to do any manual preparation.
 It's a more interactive experience with visual feedback and automatically backs up previous installations if there were any.

-A simple one-liner to initialize a node and generate a key _(optional)_ would be:
+  A one-liner to initialize a node and generate a key _(optional)_ would be:
   ```
   sh scripts/node-setup-wizard.sh --moniker your_moniker_name --key your_key_alias
   ```
   > Running this will not backup any database in an existing _.genesis/data_ folder!
 If you do not want this to get wiped, then add the `--preserve-db` flag!
-  >
-  > More options or flags could be set; see the [\/scripts](scripts/)-folder for more details on this.
+More options or flags could be set; see the [\/scripts](scripts/)-folder for more details on this.

 - **The more experienced**

    [quick-node-setup.sh](scripts/quick-node-setup.sh) is made for those who prefer and are used to manually configuring their setup.
 This is a slim-sized script, does not make any backups and contains only the necessary commands for starting a full node sync.
 Suggested is to treat the script as a guide rather than one you run without careful consideration _(though, this can be done)_.

   A one-liner to initialize a node and generate a key _(optional)_ with this script would be:
   ```
   sh scripts/quick-node-setup.sh your_moniker_name your_key_alias
   ```